bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MarginOfError_0s_xrUcWT9f8dYGpX5qVTI/Documentation.md

-Indicate the margin of error of the anemometrograph.
+Indicates the margin of error of the measurement.